PLEASE NOTE THAT THIS YEAR, IN PERSON TESTIMONY IS NOT PERMITTED!

 These procedures govern the submission of written testimony to all subject-matter committees in the Senate and House.
 The procedures are identical for all committees, with a few small variations indicated below.
 (The procedures for Senate Rules, Senate Executive Nominations, and House Rules and Executive Nominations may differ; check with that committee.)

-As in prior sessions, the first page of all written testimony must recite the bill number and bill name, the name of the individual or organization submitting the testimony, and the position on the bill (Support, Support with Amendments, or Opposed).
+As in prior sessions, the first page of all written testimony must list the bill number and bill name, the name of the individual or organization submitting the testimony, and the position on the bill (Support, Support with Amendments, or Opposed).